BingqingShan/Lab2_Cards_bqshan/README.md

-# setup the definition of what is card
+# setup the definition of card
+# setup the definition of dock
 # setup the rule for selecting the winners